Public Administration, M.P.A.

 Admission to the Master of Public Administration degree requires the following:

-- Mandatory advising with the M.P.A. director
+- Mandatory advising with the M.P.A.
+Coordinator

 - A completed online application at http://uaonline.alaska.edu